bperez3237/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+    added show method to routes, and added show method to the toy controller

 - Update the number of likes for a toy

   - How I debugged:

+  added `render json: toy` to the toys controller

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  added delete to route